flashcordon/Evidence-based-environmentalism/Psycho.md

 *Religion principale par région du monde, 2010 (Source : [Our World in Data](https://ourworldindata.org/grapher/main-religion-of-the-country-in))*
 ![religion_principale](https://i.imgur.com/mow6pw0.png)

-- la seconde encyclique du pape François, [Laudato Si’](https://fr.wikipedia.org/wiki/Laudato_si%27) (*Loué sois-tu*), publié en 2015, met l'accent sur les implications morales du changement climatique
+- La seconde encyclique du pape François, [Laudato Si’](https://fr.wikipedia.org/wiki/Laudato_si%27) (*Loué sois-tu*), publié en 2015, met l'accent sur les implications morales du changement climatique
+- Une [déclaration islamique sur les changements climatiques](https://unfccc.int/fr/news/declaration-islamique-sur-les-changements-climatiques) a été adoptée en 2015 par les dirigeants musulmans du monde entier lors d'un colloque islamique international sur le changement climatique.

+The “Islamic Declaration on Climate Change,” drafted at an Islamic Conference on Climate Change, holds that although humans are called to the role of caretaker or steward (khalifa) of Earth, corrupt performance of that caretaking role by humans has instead wrought damage and destabilization.
+The Islamic Declaration specifically calls on oil-producing states to phase out greenhouse gas emissions, and calls on all nations to commit to a zero emissions strategy.
+Meanwhile, the 2015 “Rabbinic Letter on the Climate Crisis” interprets climate change in terms of humans overworking God’s creation, and therefore as a failed obligation to let Earth rest.
+It calls on Jewish communities to integrate damaged ecological relations into their strong historic commitments to social justice.
+The “Buddhist Climate Change Statement to World Leaders,” signed by the Dalai Lama and Buddhist leaders from many countries, articulates concern from the classic teaching of dependent co-arising, which illuminates the interconnection of all things.
+Dangerous climate change thus reveals lack of insight, and moving toward clean energy is therefore important not only for stabilizing planetary systems but for spiritual renewal.
+The “Hindu Declaration on Climate Change” focuses on the suffering caused by climate change.
+Interpreting duties of response through principles of reverence for life and understanding of karma, the Hindu Declaration calls for personal service.

 ## Valeurs